 The following Mac mini models can be upgraded with these 2.5″ SATA SSD:

-All iMac series can generally be upgraded with these 2.5″ SATA SSD (installation in 21.5″ iMac models is possible under special procedures)
+All iMac series up to and including 2019 can generally be upgraded with these 2.5″ SATA SSD (SSD installation in 21.5″ iMac models is possible under special procedures)

 Which SSD for Mac Pro?